Alex Budzynski is a Campus News Editor for the Newswire. He is a sophomore public relations major from Fairfax, Va

 Using the appropriate pronouns is something I have worked on during the last few months.
-I have made it a point to include them in my social media bios, insert “he/him/his” in the bottom of my email signature and use them more regularly when I introduce myself.
+I have made it a point to include them in my social media bios, insert “he/him” in the bottom of my email signature and use my pronouns more regularly when I introduce myself.

 What I challenge each of you to do is make pronouns a standard part of your interactions.
-Now, there’s no need to be obnoxious and tell every single person what your pronouns are every chance you get.
-However, it is so easy (and arguably impressive) to include your pronouns when you are formally introducing yourself to someone or to a group, especially if it is the first time you are doing so.
+There’s no need to be obnoxious and tell every single person what your pronouns are every chance you get.
+However, it is so easy to include your pronouns when you are introducing yourself to someone or to a group, especially if it is the first time you are doing so.

 In my time at Xavier, I have also found that pronouns are more common in certain spaces than in others, so let’s work to make them the status quo in all circles.